rainbow-passage/rainbow-station/README.md

 ## What is Rainbow Station CRM?

 Rainbow Station CRM is a Customer and Client Relationship Management System.
 It is a web application that allows users to manage their customers, clients, employees, and donors.
 Not only does it manage your resources, it also includes management for Events, Tasks, and Projects.
-Rainbow Station CRM will be a one-stop-shop for all your business needs.
+Rainbow Station CRM will be a one-stop-shop for all your non-profit business needs.

 ## How do I use Rainbow Station CRM?